All Episodes

 Great to have you here.

-Well, the witchcraft comment, everybody jumping in on this.
+Well, a witchcraft comment, everybody dumping in on this.

 We know more about Christine O'Donnell right now than we know about Obama.

-We know more about her than we know about Barack Hussein, and it isn't gonna work.
+We know more about her than we know about Barack House.

-This kind of stuff is not gonna work.
+This kind of stuff is not going to work.

-Let's see, Democrat leader Harry Reid collected a 1.1 million dollar windfall on a Los Vegas land sale, even though he hadn't personally owned the property for three years, property deeds show.
+Let's see, Democrat leader Harry Reid collected a $1.1 million windfall on a Las Vegas land sale, even though he hadn't personally owned the property for three years.

 Nancy Pelosi's dabbled in ripping off taxpayers by using military aircraft for personal needs.